JetBrains/Qodana/topics/flexinspect.md

 your entire team follows the standards defined by you.

-You can develop local inspections that run within a file scope, global inspections that run within a project scope using the [%product% functionality of the IDE](qodana-ide-plugin.md#ide-plugin-run-qodana), and inspect your code in [CI pipelines](ci.md).
+You can develop local inspections that run within a file scope, global inspections that run within a project scope as described in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section, and inspect your code in [CI pipelines](ci.md).
 Currently, %feature% supports any language covered by IntelliJ IDEA either natively or through additional plugins.
 For example, Java, Kotlin, JS, TypeScript, PHP, Go, Python, Ruby, SQL, XML, CSS, YAML, JSON, SHELL, and DOCKERFILE are supported.